maintaining the best standards of independent archaeology

 2025-26 SOAG Lectures

-Note that an additional lecture has been organised for the 28th May 2026 – NT Archaeologist Adrian Cox will give a lecture on the excavations undertaken at Greys Court.
+The final lecture in our 2025-26 series is on the 28th May 2026 – NT Archaeologist Adrian Cox will give a lecture on the excavations undertaken at Greys Court.

 SOAG Fieldwork 2025

 In July, SOAG members were able to participate in a dig at a site at Park Corner, near Nettlebed in a project organised in partnership with Dr Wendy Morrison of the Chilterns Heritage and Archaeology Partnership.
-Wendy is going to give a lecture on the excavation on Friday 28th February 2026 to the Watlington Environmental Group, to which SOAG members would be welcome.
-Click here to see a WEG flyer with the details.
+Wendy gave a lecture on the preliminary findings of the excavation on Friday 27th February 2026 to the Watlington Environmental Group.

 Smokedown Romano-British site is SOAG’s long running field project.
 2025’s fieldwork season ran from July 31st to September 8th.
 We understand the field is likely to be returned to arable crop in the new year, so this was probably our last extended season on the site.
 Nevertheless, it was an exciting year with unusual finds and features.
 A summary report on this year’s excavations has been published and is available available through the Smokedown project page.